 Child and family health nurses in the community

-A child and family health nurse may also be called ‘community health nurse’, ‘maternal and child health nurse’, or ‘child health nurse’.
+A child and family health nurse may also be called ‘community health nurse’, ‘maternal and child health nurse’ or ‘child health nurse’.
 Their services are available to all families for free.
-You can access these services through hospitals, community and healthcare centers, or government agencies.
+You can access these services through hospitals, community and healthcare centres, or government agencies.

-Once your baby is born, then depending on where you live your hospital or birth team can notify your local child and family health nurse on your behalf.
+Once your baby is born your hospital or birth-team can notify your local child and family health nurse on your behalf, depending on where you live.
 The nurse will then get in contact with you.
 You can still make contact ahead of time, and if you have recently moved or plan to move, you should notify the appropriate local service.

 What kind of services do child and family health nurses provide?